mapbox/mapbox-maps-ios/Apps/Examples/README.md

 similar one.
 We value quality over quantity, we welcome alterations to existing examples if that makes more sense than adding a new one.

-If you don't see a desired use case well explained by an example, you can contribute to a new one.
+If you don't see a desired use case well-explained by an example, you can contribute to a new one.
 New examples should strive to be:

 * **Concise.** An example that is hundreds of lines long can be hard to quickly